 California Fragrant Pastels

 Most California native sages are pastels as well as being fragrant, heat resistant and drought tolerant.
-They include the roses and yellows of the Hummingbird Sages (Salvia spathacea spp.) and the pale violet-blue of Dara's Choice Creeping Sage (Salvia 'Dara's Choice').
+They include the buttery yellow of Avis Keedy Hummingbird Sage (Salvia spathacea 'Avis Keedy') and the pale violet-blue of Dara's Choice Creeping Sage (Salvia 'Dara's Choice').

 Lavender flowers dominate and range from nearly white -- such as those of White Sage (Salvia apiana), which owes its common name to its pale foliage -- to the deeper shades of the Cleveland Sages (Salvia clevelandii spp.) and the Purple Sages (Salvia leucophylla spp.).

 Our group of California natives also includes the bicolor Salvia relative Island Pitcher Sage (Lepechinia fragrans), which demonstrates how delicate looking cream and lavender flowers can be deceiving.
 Although this plant is less adaptable to extreme heat than the other California natives, it is similarly tough in its ability to get by with little water during summer.

 Central Asian sages -- such as ones from Turkey -- sometimes look fanciful.
 These include the large, celestial pink-to-violet flowers of Blue Turkish Sage (Salvia cyanescens), which are shaped like parrot beaks.
 The foliage of Blue Turkish Sage has such a coat of fuzzy, moisture-conserving hairs that it sometimes appears white.

 Far Eastern Woodland Pastels